microsoft/Windows-Machine-Learning/Samples/Tutorial Samples/classifierPyTorchModel/readme.md

 ## Prerequisites for Windows ML app deployment

-To deploy this app for follow the associated tutorial, you'll need the following:
+To deploy this app or follow the associated tutorial, you'll need the following:

 *	Windows 10 version 1809 (build 17763) or higher.
 You can check your build version number by running `winver` via the Run command `(Windows logo key + R)`.
 *	Windows SDK for build 17763 or higher.
 [You can get the SDK here.](https://developer.microsoft.com/windows/downloads/windows-10-sdk/)